alephium/www/src/content/blog/Host-your-Alephium-Node-via-the-Flux-Marketplace-2f3a5ab85263/index.md

 There are plenty of advantages to using Flux instead of traditional Web2 infrastructure providers:

-- <span id="5bb9">All applications are redundant and have automatic failovers in case of outages.</span>
+- All applications are redundant and have automatic failovers in case of outages.
-- <span id="3c3e">The Flux Cloud is agnostic to code language as it uses Docker Hub containers as the on-ramp.</span>
+- The Flux Cloud is agnostic to code language as it uses Docker Hub containers as the on-ramp.
-- <span id="d936">The Flux Cloud automatically keeps applications up to date with the respective container.</span>
+- The Flux Cloud automatically keeps applications up to date with the respective container.
-- <span id="49e6">The Flux Cloud offers uncompetitive pricing.</span>
+- The Flux Cloud offers uncompetitive pricing.

 **Let's proceed with the guide on deploying your own Alephium Node via the Flux Marketplace!**